 - How to safely launch and land.

 - How to use the various safety release systems.

 - On the water, how to body drag up wind so that you can retrieve your board.

 - On the water, how to self-rescue.
-(Some courses skip this, but you should insist to have a demonstration)

 From Stavanger, the easiest place to get a winter course is Haukeliseter.

 In the summer, courses are held on one of the beaches near to Stavanger.